 In 2017, our troop of Markham Butterflyway Rangers planted more than a dozen pollinator patches in schoolyards, parks and gardens, establishing an official Butterflyway through the former Town of Thornhill.

 The next year, 24 residents from the neighbourhoods around Markham Village, Cornell, Greensborough and Swan Lake Village, were recruited.
 The new Butterflyway Rangers attended a training session where participants heard from experts about local bees, butterflies and wildflowers.
 They also learned about community organizing, including tips on how to fundraise, host events and establish plantings at schools and parks.

 By 2019, the Rangers had grown the network of canoe gardens in Markham to a dozen, in partnership with the City of Markham and support from the Friends of the Greenbelt Foundation.

 In 2018, our team of Markham Butterflyway Rangers grew the fleet of canoe gardens to a dozen.
 The canoes have been retired from marine duty and transformed into a simple yet iconic planter, filled with native wildflowers that support local bees and butterflies.
 The canoes are intended to provide pollinator habitat while playfully connecting residents to the often overlooked urban river valleys that run through the city.

 The Thornhill Butterflyway

-In partnership with the City of Markham and Councillor Valerie Burke, the David Suzuki Foundation’s troop of 22 Butterflyway Rangers planted canoe gardens and pollinator patches in schoolyards, parks and gardens throughout the former Town of Thornhill.
+In partnership with the City of Markham and Coun.
+Valerie Burke, in 2017 the David Suzuki Foundation’s troop of 22 Butterflyway Rangers planted canoe gardens and pollinator patches in schoolyards, parks and gardens throughout the former Town of Thornhill.

-Special thanks to the Thornhill Horticultural Society, City of Markham staff and Councillor Burke, plus TD Friends of the Environment Foundation for supporting the project.
+Special thanks to the Thornhill Horticultural Society, City of Markham staff and Coun.
+Burke, plus TD Friends of the Environment Foundation, for supporting the project.